-Scenario Assumptions Impact Observations/Actions Default of banking counterparty Loss of deposits Impact on new business and cancellations Gradual decrease of costs Decrease in overall SCR ratio by 22-34 pp. throughout the planning period.
-Reassessment of the Company's capital management and distribution strategy.
-Downgrading of investments Downgrading by two credit quality steps combined with an impairment loss in fair value Decrease in overall SCR ratio by 21-26 pp. throughout the planning period.
+Scenario Assumptions Impact Observations/Actions Downgrading/impairment of investment funds • Downgrading by two credit quality steps combined with an impairment loss in fair value Decrease in overall SCR ratio by 24-31 pp. throughout the planning period.
 Use of specific approved ECAIs for counterparty selection.
 Monitor credit ratings of investment counterparties.
 Monitor investment qualitative and quantitative limits.
-Default of reinsurance counterparty 50% of outstanding claim amounts paid by the Company in the first year Full replacement of reinsurer's share in 2023 by A rated reinsurer Decrease in overall SCR ratio by 9-45 pp. throughout the planning period.
-Reassessment of the Company's capital management and distribution strategy.
+Re-assessment of Company's investment strategy.
+Exit of lead reinsurer from Cyprus market 50% of outstanding claim amounts paid by the Company in the first year.
+Full replacement of reinsurer's share in 2024. • Decrease in overall SCR ratio by 45 pp in the first year of the financial plan.
+Re-assessment of the Company's capital management and distribution strategy.
 Monitor credit ratings of reinsurance counterparties.
+Re-assessment of Company's reinsurance strategy and placement of reinsurance to reinsurance counterparty with lower rating.

-The results of the testing showed that the most material impact on the SCR coverage was in the event of default of banking counterparty.
+The results of the testing showed that the most material impact on the SCR coverage was in the event of the exit of lead reinsurer from Cyprus market.
 Based on the analysis performed the Company's credit risk profile was assessed to be resilient to withstand severe shocks and is within the Company's risk appetite.